MacchuPichu/rclone-addon/README.md

 To be used with Android boxes and phones.

 1. Place rclone.conf in profile directory : dans ANDROID\DATA\ORG.XBMC.KODI\FILES\.KODI\USERDATA
-3. Install from zip
+2. Install from zip
-4. Configure the rclone command to run in the plugin configuration
+3. Configure the rclone command to run in the plugin configuration
+4. Redémarrer KODI

 Defaut rclone version : https://beta.rclone.org/v1.62.2/testbuilds/rclone-android-21-armv7a.gz
 Mi Box S : arm v7a